TienSFU25/2650-weekly-exercises/feedback/README.md

         ```ts
         const magic = (num) => Math.PI * num
         ```
-> [!IMPORTANT]
-> Please don't name functions as `magic` or the like, this is strictly for illustrative purposes.

     2. Second, and often forgotten, but equally important - **there should be no side effects**.